-A year after German Chancellor Angela Merkel's decision to open the country's borders to refugees, an anti-immigrant party has made huge gains in a state election, according to official results.
+A year after German Chancellor Angela Merkel's decision to open the country's borders to refugees, an anti-immigrant party has made huge gains in a state election, according to early projections based on exit polls.

-With most of Sunday's ballots counted, Alternative for Germany (AfD) received about 21 percent of votes in the eastern Mecklenburg-Vorpommern region, beating Merkel's party to take second place.
+Alternative for Germany (AfD) received about 21 percent of votes on Sunday in the eastern Mecklenburg-Vorpommern region, beating Merkel's party to take second place.

-Merkel's conservative Christian Democrats came third with 19 percent, the party's worst result yet in the state that includes the chancellor's own electoral district.
+Merkel's conservative Christian Democrats came third with 19 percent, exit polls said.
+If confirmed, this will the party's worst result yet in the state that includes the chancellor's own electoral district.

-Frauke Petry, the head of AfD, said her party's success in the state election was a result of Merkel's "catastrophic migration policies", according to the DPA news agency.
+Speaking after the exit polls, Frauke Petry, the head of AfD, said her party's success in the state election was a result of Merkel's "catastrophic migration policies", according to DPA news agency.

 WATCH: Europe's refugees - An economic opportunity?

-Sunday's election was the first of five regional polls before a national election expected in just over a year.
+Sunday's election was the first of five regional polls ahead of a national election expected in just over a year.

 "The repercussions of this result will resonate across Germany because we know that within 12 months there will be a general election," said Al Jazeera's Dominic Kane, reporting from Schwerin, the capital of Mecklenburg-Vorpommern region.